orb-lang/espalier/doc/md/peg/metis.md

 #### Q\.terminal

-Rules which produce cursor movement in and of themselves\.
+Rules which produce a definite amount of cursor movement in and of themselves\.

 ```lua
 Q.terminal = Set {'literal', 'set', 'range', 'number'}